nexuslarptools/nexuslarpsite/README.md

 This frontend now delegates authentication entirely to the backend.

 - Login: the Log In button redirects the browser to /api/v1/login.
-- After a successful login, the backend establishes an HttpOnly session cookie that the SPA uses for API calls.
+- After a successful login, the backend establishes an HttpOnly, Secure session cookie that the SPA uses for API calls.
 - The SPA verifies auth state via GET /api/v1/Users/Permission with credentials: 'include'.

 Cookie-based session details:
-- The backend issues HttpOnly cookies with the prefix `_oidc_raczylo` that represent the authenticated session and authorization context.
+- The backend issues HttpOnly, Secure cookies with the prefix `_oidc_raczylo` that represent the authenticated session and authorization context.
-- The frontend does not read token contents.
-It only checks for the presence of a cookie name starting with `_oidc_raczylo` to decide whether it should enable auth-protected queries.
+- Because the cookies are HttpOnly and Secure, JavaScript cannot read them via document.cookie.
+The SPA never inspects cookies; it simply calls the permission endpoint and interprets the result.
 - All API requests include `credentials: 'include'` so the browser will send these cookies automatically.

 Pre-auth network gating: